Learning to Reconstruct Quirky Tracks: Track Reconstruction Performance

 \subsection{Finding Quirks among the Background}

 Realistic applications of non-helical tracking require identifying such tracks among many background helical tracks from SM processes.
-To assess the performance in this environment, we use a training sample which includes both quirks with positive labels as well as SM tracks with negative labels.
+To assess the performance in this environment, we use a training sample which includes tracker hits from both quirk and SM particles in each event.
+In graph construction and edge classification, only quirk hit pairs are treated as true.
+All other pairs, including pairs of hits from the same SM particle, are treated as fake in training, and models are encouraged to \textit{not} reconstruct them.
+Previous work has explored other strategies with such background tracks, such as treating them as true or masking them from the loss function \cite{caillou2022atlas}.
+In this work, our goal is quirk finding at the highest possible background rejection rate, rather than the reconstruction of all true tracks, and this motivates the strategy as described.
 The efficiency in this scenario is $71.9$\% for all quirk tracks in our benchmark sample with eight detector layers, somewhat less efficient than the much simpler task of background-free tracking, which scores 91.5\%.
+Background tracks are also included in training discussed in subsequent studies in the following sections, as well as the results in Tab.~\ref{tab:eff_lambda_Mq}.